DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2023-12-20-switching-between-organisations.md

 {% from "user-need/macro.njk" import appUserNeed %}
 {{ appUserNeed({
-  description: "As a multi-academy trust,
+  description: "As a multi-academy trust (MAT),
 I need to  be able to submit claims on behalf of other schools within our trust, So that I can reduce the burden on schools to submit claims individually."
 }) }}